 DOB Mini Portable Household Plastic Bag Heat Sealer Hand Pressure Sealing Machine Snack Food Saver and Creates Airtight Containers, White I call this one the “blue one” at the time of this post the cost for this heat sealer is $12.99 on Amazon.

-One thing I have always wanted to add to my cookie decorating tool box is a nice heat sealer.
+One thing I have always wanted to add to my cookie decorating toolbox is a nice heat sealer.
 I looked on Amazon with every intention of buying an Impulse Heat Sealer, but I came across these little mini portable guys.
-They are cute so I wanted some videos on how they worked.
-I like the videos enough to purchase them along with the Impulse Heat Sealer so I could compare to see which one I liked the best.
+They’re cute!
+I like the videos I saw on Amazon enough to purchase them along with the Impulse Heat Sealer so I could compare to see which one I liked the best.

 Now for the blue one.
 It is called the Mini Portable Household Plastic Bag Heat Sealer and requires 2 “AA” batteries.
-Well, it is better than the orange one but I still don’t recommend it.
+Well, it is better than the orange one, but I still don’t recommend it.
 See the little white rectangle with the black line across it?
-That is where the magic is supposed to happen.
 You slide the bag across this rectangle and it magically seals.
 The problem with it is it smells like it is burning.
 Actually, it gets very warm to the touch.
 It makes me nervous so I kept taking the batteries out so it would not burst into flames!
 I am not sure it could or would actually do that but boy oh boy it had me thinking it could.